kebaldwi/ansible_lab_v1/LabGuide.md

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#
 ### Action 7:  Run the router_hostname.yaml playbook

 Step 1:  Modify the playbook with a new hostname for the router.
-Use your pool number and pod number.
-For example, if you are in pool 2 pod 1, your new hostname would be wan-21
+Use your pod number.
+For example, if you are in pod 1, your new hostname would be wan-1

 Step 2:  Run the playbook with different verbosity options to see what is returned.
 Due to the Idempotency of the resource module, only your first run should result in a change to the configuration on the router.